jaydinandrews/llama-16/docs/isa.md

   * Finally, the instruction pointer register is referenced by `ip`.
 As a general guideline, user programs will not directly modify the address in this register.
 * An immediate value is a decimal value specified by a leading number sign ( # ).
 The number must be representable as a 16-bit signed number (values between -32768 and +32767).
 * A label is a name used as a reference to an instructions address in the program.
 If a label is used as an operand, it must be defined exactly once somewhere else in the program.
-* A 16-bit memory address has to be referenced by a 4 character hexadecimal value (addresses between x0000 and xFFFF) and should be surrounded by brackets [ ].
+* A 16-bit memory address has to be referenced by a 4 character hexadecimal value (addresses between 0x0000 and 0xFFFF) and should be surrounded by brackets [ ].

 Each instruction has a specific set of valid operands it can use.
 All instructions and their variants are specified further in this document.
 Each instruction variant can also be found in its specified source file in the [test/asm](../test/asm) directory of the project.

 ##### Comment Field
-The comment field is used for the programer to document their programs or keep notes.
+The comment field is used for the programmer to document their programs or keep notes.
 They will be ignored by the assembler.
 The only rule governing this field is that it must begin with a semicolon ( ; ) and cannot consist of another semicolon.

 ## The Instruction Set
 ### Data Transfer Instruction